Former White House chef Walter Scheib died by drowning, according to an autopsy

-On Thursday, investigators tracked Scheib's cell phone signal to a mountain in Taos, the Department of Public Safety said.
+On Thursday, investigators tracked Scheib’s cell phone signal to a mountain in Taos, according to a press release from the New Mexico State Department of Public Safety.

-Scheib had recently moved to the area, according to Sgt.
-Elizabeth Armijo, a New Mexico State Police public information officer.
+Scheib had recently moved to the area, according to Sergeant Elizabeth Armijo, a New Mexico State Police public information officer.

-Investigators discovered Scheib's car Tuesday in a parking lot at the Yerba Canyon Trailhead.
+Scheib’s car was discovered by investigators Tuesday in a parking lot at the Yerba Canyon Trailhead.

-His body was found off the immediate trail about 1.7 miles from the base of a hiking trail.
+His body was discovered off the immediate trail approximately 1.7 miles from the base of a hiking trail.

-Scheib was White House executive chef from 1994 to 2005.
-Scheib was personally hired by then-first lady Hillary Clinton, according to Scheib's official website
+Scheib served as White House executive chef from 1994 to 2005.
+Scheib was personally hired by then-first lady Hillary Clinton, according to Scheib’s official website.

 “Hillary and I are saddened by the tragic passing of former White House executive chef Walter Scheib,” the Clintons said in a statement Monday.